crew102/slowraker/README.md

 rakelist <- slowrake(txt = dog_pubs$abstract[1:5])
 ```

 `slowrake()` outputs a list of data frames.
-Each data frame contains the keywords that were extracted for the corresponding document:
+Each data frame contains the keywords that were extracted for an element of `txt`:

 ``` r
 rakelist